Research Group Avian Sleep

 Do birds sleep during flight?
-Most creatures, humans included, need their daily allotment of sleep.
-This has led to the general assumption that birds, like the common swift, which flies through the night, also sleep on the wing.
-However, to date the scientific world has lacked the technical means to determine whether or not birds sleep while flying.
+Most creatures, including humans, need their daily amount of sleep.
+This has led to the general assumption that some birds, like the common swift, which is airborne day and night, are capable to sleep during flight.
+However, until now the scientific world lacked the technical means to determine whether or not birds sleep during flight.
 The neurophysiological basis of sleep and flight leads us to postulate, that some forms of sleep could well be compatible with flying.

 Like mammals, birds exhibit two forms of sleep: slow-wave sleep and REM sleep (rapid eye movement).
-While slow-wave sleep can occur alternately in each of the brain's two halves, REM sleep always takes place in both sides of the brain simultaneously.
-During unihemispheric slow-wave sleep, the eye connected to the awake side of the brain remains open.
-This condition might allow birds to continue visually navigating while asleep.
-If it is not necessary for the birds to watch their environment continuously, a version of slow-wave sleep involving both halves of the brain should also be possible.
-The reduction in muscular tone that accompanies REM sleep makes it unlikely that birds experience REM sleep in flight.
+While slow-wave sleep can alternate between both brain hemispheres, REM sleep always occurs simultaneously in both brain hemispheres.
+During uni-hemispheric slow-wave sleep, the eye, which is connected to the wake brain hemisphere remains open.
+This condition allows birds to continue visually navigating while asleep.
+When it is not necessary for the birds to watch their environment continuously, slow-wave sleep involving both brain hemispheres should be possible as well.
+However, the reduction in muscle tone, which is associated with REM sleep, makes it unlikely that birds experience this type of sleep during flight.

-The miniaturization of electroencephalogram techniques (a measure of brain wave activity) now makes it possible to measure brain activity during flight.
-Our plan is to carry out experiments in a 20-meter-long wind-tunnel.
-The wind-tunnel, constructed at Seewiesen at the end of the 1990s, permits wind speed and air temperature to be adjusted according to the flight requirements of each bird species.
-It is also possible to project images onto the wall of the wind-tunnel and to simulate characteristic landscape elements through film sequences played on the floor.
-A planetarium is installed above the wind-tunnel so that the birds can be shown a starry sky to simulate a night flight.
+The miniaturization of electroencephalogram techniques (a measure of brain wave activity) nowadays makes it possible to measure brain activity during flight.
+We are planning to conduct such experiments by using a 20-meter-long wind-tunnel.
+This wind-tunnel, constructed in Seewiesen at the end of the 1990s, permits wind speed and air temperature to be adjusted according to the flight requirements of each bird species.
+Further, the projection of landscape images onto the walls and the floor of the wind tunnel during the flight experiments allow us to simulate that the bird is moving.
+A planetarium, installed above the wind-tunnel, mimicks a night flight to the bird.